-- 1-44.1 (1) Any power or authority delegated to the Executive Director under these rules may be exercised by the Executive Director's delegate. - (2) In the absence of evidence to the contrary, an employee of the Society or a person retained by the Society is the Executive Director's delegate when acting within the scope of his or her employment or retainer to exercise a power or authority delegated to the Executive Director under these rules.
+- 1-44.1 (1) Any power or authority delegated to the Executive Director under these rules may be exercised by the Executive Director's delegate. - (2) In the absence of evidence to the contrary, a person employed or retained by the Society is the Executive Director's delegate when acting within the scope of the person's employment or retainer to exercise a power or authority delegated to the Executive Director under these rules.